nodecg/docs/docs/what-is-nodecg.md

 - [CasparCG](https://github.com/CasparCG/server/releases) (v2.2.0+)

 :::note
 Don't see your preferred streaming software on this list?
-NodeCG graphics require Chrome 49 or newer.
-If your streaming software's implementation of browser source uses a build of CEF that is based on at least Chrome 49, chances are that NodeCG graphics will work in it.
-You can check what version of Chrome your streaming software uses for its browser sources by opening [whatversion.net/chrome](http://www.whatversion.net/chrome) as a browser source.
+NodeCG graphics require a modern browser engine.
+If your streaming software's implementation of browser source uses a recent-ish browser engine, chances are that NodeCG graphics will work in it.
+You can check what version your streaming software uses for its browser sources by opening [whatversion.net/chrome](https://www.whatversion.net/browser/) as a browser source.
 :::

 Have questions about NodeCG, or just want to say 'hi'?
 [Join our Discord server](https://discord.com/invite/GJ4r8a8)!